-Oxford Against Cutting is a rights-based group working to help prevent female genital mutilation (FGM) of girls and women living in Oxfordshire.
+Oxford Against Cutting is a rights-based group working to help prevent harmful cultural practices, including female genital mutilation (FGM), of girls and women living in the Thames Valley.

 Hugh Palmer, local artist and human rights campaigner, completed Swim Oxford’s Classic Mile on 3 September 2017 raising funds of nearly £1400 for Oxford Against Cutting!
 The race started at Donnington Bridge and ended at Folly Bridge, where Hugh had a well-deserved hot drink and cake.
 The water was really cold!
 Hugh commented “I thought I knew what “chilled out” meant, having been a student here in the 1970’s – goes to show, you’re never too old to learn and next time I might try one of those wetsuit thingies!”

 In the Pink is an Oxford Uni & Brookes all-female a cappella group.
 They invited OAC, together with our young champions, to talk to them about FGM at an awareness-raising session at the end of 2016.
 In the Pink were subsequently inspired to write and perform a new song, Together We Stand, as a statement of solidarity with those suffering from FGM all around the world, “from 8 to 8000 miles away”.
 Alice Eva, one of the leaders of In the Pink, explains “the message of the song is that people are unaware of the scope, and indeed the proximity, of this issue, and that it is time to stand together in defiance of this destructive practice”.
 The song was performed live at OAC’s event, Are You Ready to Know? in February 2017.